-The Detroit Shoreway neighborhood in Cleveland is one of the best up and coming areas and one of the best things to do in Cleveland.
-Situated on a stretch of an old lakeside neighborhood along Detroit Ave. this area is bustling with great eateries, an old theater, adorable independent boutiques, art spaces, and even a pinball game room.
+The Detroit Shoreway neighborhood in the city is one of the coolest up and coming areas and one of the best things to do in Cleveland, Ohio.
+Situated on a stretch of an old lakeside neighborhood along Detroit Ave.
+This area is bustling with great eateries, an old theater, adorable independent boutiques, art spaces, and even a pinball game room.

 Head to the basement, known as Underdog, and play some old pinball machines.
 This isn’t your typical dive bar and it’s no wonder why so many people love Happy Dog.
-This is a must see and one of the best things to do in Cleveland hands down.
+This should be on anyone’s list of what to do in Cleveland hands down.

 Follow their Facebook page for a schedule of their latest events.

 SuperElectric Pinball Parlor

 If you’re a vintage pinball wizard or junkie this is one of the coolest things to do in Cleveland!
 Superelectric Pinball Parlor is located at the Gordon Square Arts District and has an array of different pinball machines for sale and to play!